pyston/pyston_v1/docs/INSTALLING.md

 ```

 ### gdb
-A new version of gdb can be highly useful since debugging a JIT tends to stress GDB:
+A new version of gdb is highly recommended since debugging a JIT tends to stress GDB:

 ```
 cd ~/pyston_deps